Manas-kashyap/Manas-kashyap.github.io/_posts/2020-05-31-Ansible-and-roles.md

 ### Modules

 Modules are like small programs that Ansible pushes out from a control machine to all the nodes or remote hosts.
 The modules are executed using playbooks , and they control things such as services, packages, and files.
-Ansible executes all the modules for installing updates or whatever the required task is, and then removes them when finished.
 Ansible provides more than 450 modules for everyday tasks.

 ### Plugins